hobob123/script.bike.trainer/README.md

 1) Plug one end of the reed swith to the BCM port 26 (Find more information about this convention here: https://pinout.xyz/)
 2) Plug the other end of the reed switch into ground
 3) Plug the hdmi cable directly into the monitor or TV and make sure to enable HDMI-CEC on the device if needed.
+4) Hot glue the sensor and magnet to their respective holders that you 3d printed
+5) Attach these to the bike and trainer respectively.
+6) Make sure that the sensor works and you are good to go!

 Here are some plugins that allow you to acceess streaming services: